warmist/scripts/docs/gui/launcher.rst

 :kbd:`Ctrl`:kbd:`C` will clear the line.
 When you are happy with the command, hit :kbd:`Enter` or click on the ``run`` button to run it.
 Any output from the command will appear in the help area after you run it.
-If you want to run the command but close the dialog immediately so you can get back to the game, use :kbd:`Shift`:kbd:`Enter` or hold down the :kbd:`Shift` key and click on the ``run`` button instead.
+If you want to run the command but close the dialog immediately so you can get back to the game, hold down the :kbd:`Shift` key and click on the ``run`` button instead.
 The dialog also closes automatically if you run a command that brings up a new GUI screen.
 In any case, the command output will also be written to the DFHack terminal console if you need to find it later.

 If your keyboard layout makes any key impossible to type (such as :kbd:`[` and :kbd:`]` on German QWERTZ keyboards), use :kbd:`Ctrl`:kbd:`Shift`:kbd:`K` to